When you think of exploring astronomy, you probably

 outdoor location facing north.

-Again locate Polaris on Celestia for your location at a
+locate Polaris on Celestia for your location at a convenient

-to observe it outside.
+time to observe it outside.
 With the constellation lines

-and

-turned on, notice that Polaris is one star in a constellation
+and labels turned on, notice that Polaris is one star in a

-observe the Little Dipper at night.
+Now observe the Little Dipper at night.
 Several of the

-stars

-constellation are not particularly bright, so you may have to
+stars in this constellation are not particularly bright, so you

-patterns that feature a dipper shape and are sometimes confused
+a dipper shape and are sometimes confused with the Little

-the Little

 Dipper.
-The first is found in the constellation
+The first is found in the constellation Orion and

 constellation Taurus.
 Both are wintertime constellations